 To check the progress of the process, monitor the log section, within this page.
 You will see a handy progress bar that displays how long it will take to complete:

 Usually, the migration process continues without any hassle.
 But sometimes WordPress might find it difficult to import some of the Joomla content based on your web host.
 In case you are using a basic plan, chances are that the plugin may ‘time out’ when trying to import your Joomla content and this can result into errors.

 Note that this doesn’t happen commonly.
-But, this shows the importance of selecting a good web hosting provider.
+But, this shows the importance of selecting a good website hosting provider.
 In case you face this issue, just restart the process and let it continue.